I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 • This evidence is not new because it is a copy of Exhibit(s) [Number].
 I did not exhibit this evidence.

-• This evidence is not material because it is not relevant to your claim(s) for disability or the issue of whether there is a reason to believe that fraud or similar fault was involved in the providing of evidence in your case.
+• This evidence is not material because it is not relevant to your claim(s) for disability or the issue of whether there is reason to believe that fraud or similar fault was involved in the providing of evidence in your case.
 I did not exhibit this evidence.

 • This evidence does not relate to the period at issue.
 Therefore, it does not affect the decision about whether you were disabled during the period of your prior allowance.

 SRC staff will not exhibit this evidence.
-However, SRC staff will associate a copy of the evidence in the appropriate section of the file, placing all medical evidence in the F section.
-This evidence must be clearly described in the metadata (i.e., complete the Note, Source, Date To and From fields).
+However, SRC staff will associate a copy of the evidence in the appropriate section of the claim(s) file, placing all medical evidence in the F section.
+This evidence must be clearly described in the metadata (i.e., complete the Note, Source, and Date To and From fields).

 NOTE:

 Sending an email to MAMPSC is critical to ensure the proper and prompt effectuation of these decisions.
-For example, if SRC staff mistakenly neglects to change the DOORS code, CPMS will generate an automated alert to the PSC with jurisdiction over the beneficiary's or recipient's Social Security number.
+For example, if SRC staff mistakenly neglects to change the DOORS code, CPMS or HACPS will generate an automated alert to the PSC with jurisdiction over the beneficiary's or recipient's Social Security number.
 MAMPSC needs to be notified immediately so it can notify the other PSC of the change in jurisdiction.

 Send paper claim(s) files requiring further action by MAMPSC to: